 Una Kim Miller

-I am currently a postdoc with Jaime Palter at the Graduate School of Oceanography, University of Rhode Island and am involved in the Gases in the Overturning and Horizontal circulation of the Subpolar North Atlantic Program (GOHSNAP).
-I received a Ph.D. in Earth and Environmental Sciences from Columbia University in 2023 and a B.S. in Oceanography from the University of Washington in 2015.
+I am currently a postdoc with Jaime Palter at the Graduate School of Oceanography, University of Rhode Island .
+I recieved my Ph.D. in Earth and Environmental Sciences from Columbia University in 2023 and a B.S. in Oceanography from the University of Washington in 2015.

 You can reach me at una.miller [at] uri.edu.